szager-chromium/rr/Usage.md

 ### The 'when' command

-During replay, the 'when' command returns rr's internal current event number.
-Event numbers can be used as a parameter to the 'run' command.
+During replay, the `when` command returns rr's internal current event number.
+Event numbers can be used as a parameter to the `run` command.
 E.g.
 ````
 (gdb) when
 $12 = 33818